alearecuest/ProyectoFinal_ELIO/docs/USER_GUIDE.md

 # ELIO User Guide

 Welcome to ELIO!
-This guide helps you use the platform effectively.
+This guide explains how to use the platform as a healthcare professional.

 ## Accessing the Application